dogada/metajs/README.md

 Imagine that you're explaining how does your program work to a grandmother who knows nothing about programming &mdash; it's an old grammar compiler.
 Now imagine that you're explaining the same thing to a girl with a degree in computer science &mdash;
 it's a new semantic compiler.
-But you will have to explain in both cases.
+But you will have to explain it in both cases.